Why Preserving Photographic Evidence of Climate Change is a Priority

 ● Lead international efforts to address global climate change.

 The fourth way to respond is by preserving data, which includes digitizing decades of analog photographic evidence.
-This is a directory of federal agencies which are being supported with free photographic digitization services by ScanMyPhotos.com, which has professionally digitized more than 400 million pictures for companies, governmental agencies, and families worldwide:
+This is a directory of federal agencies that are being supported with free photographic digitization services by ScanMyPhotos.com, which has professionally digitized more than 400 million pictures for companies, governmental agencies, and families worldwide:

 • U.S. Department of Agriculture (USDA) – USDA’s regional hubs deliver information to farmers, ranchers, and forest landowners to help them adapt to climate change and weather variability.